 Better Performance

 Scalacube Rust server hosting provides a strong server with increased speed and bandwidth.
-Furthermore, they offer data centers positioned all around the world, and you will be assigned to the server that is nearest to your location.
+Furthermore, they offer data centres positioned all around the world, and you will be assigned to the server that is nearest to your location.

 More uptime and less latency